Sam365x7/SkyCast/README.md

     Search for cities and view their weather.

-    Displays weather conditions like "Sunny" or "Cloudy."
+    Displays weather conditions like "Sunny" or "Cloudy".

 Technologies